oskarestrom/ionic_strength_calc_of_tris_edta_sol/README.md

 # ionic_strength_calc_of_tris-EDTA
+Calculating the Ionic Strength of a multivalent buffer solution such as Tris-EDTA is not straight forward.
+All the ions added into the buffer affect each other and form an equilibrium.
+With Tris-EDTA, you end up with about a system of 7-9 equations to solve.

-You can use this package to calculate the Ionic Strength of a Tris-EDTA solution (with or without betamercaptoethanol or BME).
+This package calculates the Ionic Strength and pH of a Tris-EDTA solution (with or without betamercaptoethanol or BME) for you and extracts the calculated data to a .csv file.

 ## Quick Start Guide